 INTRODUCTION

-Humerana humeralis (Boulenger, 1887), commonly known as the Humeral Frog, is a species of Ranid that is extensively found throughout South and Southeast Asia, covering a significant area of the Indo-Burma biogeographic region .
+Humerana humeralis (Boulenger, 1887), commonly known as the Humeral Frog, a Ranid frog that is widely distributed throughout South and Southeast Asia, covering a significant area of the Indo-Burma biogeographic region .
 In addition to India, they are known to distribute in Bangladesh (Frost, 2008; Al-Razi et al., 2014a,b), Nepal (Schleich and Kastle, 2002; Frost, 2008), Bhutan (Frost, 2008) and Myanmar (Boulenger, 1887, 1890; Frost, 2008), extending further east into Thailand, Laos, Cambodia, Vietnam, and southern China, as well as certain regions of the Malay Peninsula (Inger and Stuebing, 2005; Frost, 2024).

 Within the Indian subcontinent, this species is primarily documented in northeastern India, specifically in the states of Assam (Hussain et al., 2007; Purkayastha, 2012; Chetia et al., 2014; Neog, 2016), Arunachal Pradesh (Hussain et al., 2007; Roy et al., 2018), Nagaland (Ao et al., 2003), Manipur (Ningombam and Bordoloi, 2007) and West Bengal (Deuti et al., 2017; Sen et al., 2022).
 Few studies reported its frequent presence in the Brahmaputra valley and the surrounding hill ranges, where the climatic conditions support a consistent availability of freshwater (Pawar and Birand, 2001; Sengupta et al., 2010).
-However, its distribution in Meghalaya state of northeast India was not reported.
-Hence, an initiative was undertaken to investigate their distribution in and around the Nongkhyllem Wildlife Sanctuary of Meghalaya, aiming to establish their distribution, abundance, and habitat utilization pattern.
+However, its distribution in Meghalaya state of northeast India had not been reported.
+Hence, the present study was undertaken undertaken to investigate their distribution in and around the Nongkhyllem Wildlife Sanctuary of Meghalaya, aiming to establish their distribution, abundance, and habitat utilization pattern.

 MATHODOLOGY